learn-co-students/Rupa-Fork-Code-Challenges-Test/README.md

 ### Before the First Challenge

-Please check that all students are listed as collaborators with Write access.
+Please check that all students are listed as collaborators.
 They should have accepted their invitations also.

 If any student does not appear and was not automatically added, please add them.